-Step 5: Participate in Group Counseling (abbreviated student education planning) workshop at Chabot College
+Step 5: Participate in a Student Education Planning workshop at Chabot College

-You will select a day for the Group Counseling appointment once you have completed your assessments.
+You will select a day for the planning workshop once you have completed your assessments.

-You can earn 0.5 units of college credit for the Early Decision program (optional).
+You may earn 0.5 units of college credit for the Early Decision program (optional).

 Step 6: Register for classes

 Students who have COMPLETED ALL EARLY DECISION PROGRAM COMPONENTS

 will be able to register on Saturday, May 7th, 2016 before